learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Github_Actions.md

 - `SSH_PRIVATE_KEY`: The private key for the remote server.

 ### Workflow
 Next, we'll need to create a workflow file.
-This file will contain the steps that GitHub Actions will run when we push to the repository.
+This is a [YAML file](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) that tells GitHub Actions what to do when certain events occur.
 To do this, create a new file named `.github/workflows/main.yml` and add the following code:

 ```yaml
 name: Test and Deploy